 "If I won the pools I wouldn't want to move." - says Cynthia.

 Cynthia Richards and her late partner Bryn purchased the 100th new property at Lime Tree Village when it was first constructed a decade ago.

-“From the minute we drove through the gates we fell in love with the place,” explained Cynthia, 78.
-“Of course, we assumed we couldn’t afford to live here but the prices were very reasonable and we bought off plan.”
+“From the minute we drove through the gates we fell in love with the place,” explained Cynthia.
+“We had assumed we couldn’t afford to live here but the prices were very reasonable and we bought off plan.”

-Sadly, Bryn passed away two years ago.
-Ironically, Cynthia says this is when the village really came into its own.
+Sadly, Bryn passed away and ironically, Cynthia says this is when the village really came into its own.